Scott Campitelli, Executive Director

 Drew holds the high bowling score at RETN with a 192.
 On occasion, staff members threaten his standing with forays into 170 territory, but in the end always fall short.
 Aside from helping RETN dominate other local media organizations at the alley, Drew supports RETN by managing content acquisition, archiving, and distribution.
 With RETN since 2004, he has worked with the organization through many exciting industry transitions, including analog to digital, SD to HD, and the general transitioning to IP-based infrastructures.
 Outside the office, Drew plays the shakuhachi flute and periodically performs around Vermont.

-Jim Kelty, Production Coordinator
+Jim Kelty, Production Coordinator for Facilities

 firstname.lastname@example.org | x.22